lazyecho96/workshop/ReadMe.md

-# Setting Up Nginx on Your EC2 Instance
+# Setting Up Nginx and Docker on Your EC2 Instance

-Follow these steps to set up Nginx on your EC2 instance.
+Follow these steps to set up Nginx and Docker on your EC2 instance.

+## Setting Up Nginx

 1. **Connect to Your EC2 Instance**: Use SSH to connect to your EC2 instance.